barbienjee/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that sets the file mode same as another file
+ script that adds execute permission to all subdirectories of the current directory